Accounting | Law | Marketing & Public Relations | Media | Legends

 Kevin A. Gooch

-Kevin Gooch is a financial services attorney in Holland & Knight’s Atlanta office.
+Kevin Gooch is a financial services partner at Holland & Knight LLP.
 With a diverse practice, he has the most experience serving as outside general counsel as well as negotiating and documenting large debt transactions on behalf of financial institutions or corporate borrowers.
 Over the course of his career, Gooch has closed loan transactions and restructurings worth over $20 billion.
-He worked previously for McKenna Long & Aldrich (now Dentons), Alston & Bird, and DLA Piper.
-Gooch is the youngest board chair in the history of 100 Black Men of Atlanta and an adjunct professor at the University of Georgia School of Law.
+He worked previously for McKenna Long & Aldridge (now Dentons), Alston & Bird, and DLA Piper.
+An immediate past board chair of 100 Black Men of Atlanta, he is an adjunct professor at Emory Law and a guest lecturer at University of Georgia School of Law.
+He serves on the board of the Woodruff Arts Center and also on the Board of Visitors of the University of Georgia and is parliamentarian of the 100 Black Men of America (National) Board.

 Education: Emory University, University of Georgia School of Law (JD)